2 Rescuer CPR: How to do it, Techniques, and Expert Tips

 Hypertension, diabetes, smoking, high cholesterol, atrial fibrillation

-Roles and Responsibilities in 2 Rescuer CPR
+What are the Roles and Responsibilities in 2 Rescuer CPR?

-In 2-rescuer CPR, each rescuer has specific roles and responsibilities to ensure effective coordination and maximize the chances of successful resuscitation.
+In 2 rescuer CPR, each rescuer has specific roles and responsibilities to ensure effective coordination and maximize the chances of successful resuscitation.
 The following are the typical roles and responsibilities of each rescuer:

 Primary Rescuer's Role